“Chemical Reactions Accelerated

 What Is “Chemical Reactions Accelerated by Exercise”?

 When we talk about chemistry in the body, we’re usually talking about metabolism—how cells turn food into energy.
-That's why exercise isn’t just a workout; it’s a catalyst that speeds up those metabolic pathways.
-Worth adding: think of it as turning up the volume on a radio that’s always playing.
+Think of it as turning up the volume on a radio that’s always playing.
+Day to day, exercise isn’t just a workout; it’s a catalyst that speeds up those metabolic pathways.
 The louder the music, the more listeners you get.
 In your body, the louder the activity, the faster the chemistry.

 The Basics of Metabolic Chemistry